Episode 265

 Again, he said, I have to end this tonight.

+And at this point, he was demanding to see his attorneys.
 He wasn't hollering, but he was standing up against the bars, talking to me, squeezing the bars.

-You could see that the,
+You could see that the

-that he wanted to speak to his attorneys right now.
+frustration in his forearms.
+That he wanted to speak to his attorneys right now.

 He then said that he wanted to put closure to this tonight.